reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 }
 ```

-the `() =>` syntax is called an **arrow function** which allows us to use function without defining it before hand.
+The `() =>` syntax is called an **arrow function** which allows us to use function without defining it before hand.
 React will call this function when the JSX element is clicked.
 If you click on a square now, you should see `click` in the _Console_ tab at the bottom of the _Browser_ section in CodeSandbox.
 Clicking the board more than once will increment a counter next to the text `click`, indicating how many times you've clicked the board.

 <Note>
-  If you are following tutorial using your local development environment.
-You
-  can view the *Console* in Chrome with the keyboard shortcut **Option + ⌘ + J**
-  (on macOS), or **Shift + CTRL + J** (on Windows/Linux).
+  If you are following this tutorial using your local development environment.
+You can view the *Console* in Chrome with the keyboard shortcut **Option + ⌘ + J** (on macOS), or **Shift + CTRL + J** (on Windows/Linux).
 </Note>

-As a next step, we want the Square component to "remember" that it got clicked, and fill it with an "X" mark.
+As a next step, you want the Square component to "remember" that it got clicked, and fill it with an "X" mark.
 To "remember" things, components use **state**.

 React provides a special function called `useState` that you can call from your component to let it "remember" things.
 Let's store the current value of the Square in state, and change it when the Square is clicked.

 Import `useState` at the top of the file.
-Replace the `value` prop from the Square component with a call to `useState` that defines a state variable called `value`:
+Remove the `value` prop from the Square component.
+Add a new line at the start of the Square component that calls `useState`.
+Have the `useState` function return a state variable called `value`:

 ```jsx {1,3,4}
 import { useState } from "react";